Ale-Deto04/SDN-Based_Honeypot/README.md

 ---

 ## Project description
-The project consists of an active laboratory environment in which the network of a fictitious company, called _HoneyMoon INC_, is deployed using Kathará.
+The project consists of an active laboratory environment in which the network of a fictitious company, called _HoneyMoon Inc_, is deployed using Kathará.
 Clients can interact with the infrastructure by accessing services hosted within the network.

 The architecture follows a **client–server** model, with traffic fully managed by an SDN-enabled switch under the control of a centralized controller.